afneville/nvim-config/README.md

 I have tried to minimise the number of installed plugins, keeping only the most essential and widely used.
-In some cases I have copied snippets of lua directly from other configurations/plugins into mine, this is indicated wherever it occurs.
+In some cases I have copied snippets of Lua directly from other configurations/plugins into mine, this is indicated wherever it occurs.
 This strategy will not entirely prevent breaking changes and this configuration will need updating semi-regularly.
 See `lua/plugins.lua`{.verbatim} for a list of installed